-Only one state, North Dakota, has a State Bank (BND) which provides funding for a student loan program.
+Only one state, North Dakota, has a State Bank (BND) that provides funding for a student loan program.
 This program is the Dakota Education Alternative Loan and is funded by the BND (see Appendix F).
-Several states have been investigating the establishment of a state bank, but no state has found it viable due to the economy.
+Several states have been exploring the establishment of a state bank, but no state has found it a viable option due to the economy.